Ex0brain/trelis24.github.io/_posts/2018-01-20-Sticky Keys.md

 {:toc}

 # Description
-Obtain a shell with SYSTEM privilege before log in with any user using the functionality 'Sticky Keys'.
+Obtain a shell with SYSTEM privilege in the log in screen using the functionality 'Sticky Keys'.
 This technique can be used if the attacker has physical access to the target machine.

 # Sticky Keys
 Sticky keys is an accessibility feature of some graphical user interfaces to assist users who have physical disabilities.
 It serializes keystrokes instead of pressing multiple keys at a time, allowing the user to press and release a modifier key, such as Shift, Ctrl, Alt, or the Windows key, and have it remain active until any other key is pressed.

-This functionality can be accessed before login a user pressing 5 time "Shift" key:
+This functionality can be accessed before login a user in by pressing 5 time "Shift" key:
 ![](https://raw.githubusercontent.com/LordATM/lordatm.github.io/master/img/2018-01-20-Sticky%20Keys/loginPage_stickyKeys.PNG)

 The executable of this functionality is named "setch.exe".